fleetdm/fleet/handbook/company/Head of Public Sector.md

-# 🐋 VP Public Market Sales
+# 🐋 Head of Public Market Sales

 ## Let's start with why we exist. 📡